Hollow Knight: Silksong: 2022–2024: Platform expansion and delay

+2025: Release and impact

+In early 2025, Gibson and Pellen began targeting a fall 2025 release internally.
+In January 2025, in response to rumors regarding a Silksong appearance at the then-upcoming April Nintendo Switch 2 Nintendo Direct, (Note: See #Fan culture for more information.)
+Griffin denied the rumors and said that Silksong was still in active development, was progressing, and was still planned for release.

+In May 2025, Silksong was confirmed to appear at the 18 September-opened Game Worlds exhibit hosted by ACMI (museum pictured in 2008), leading to speculation on a pre-18 September release.

-During the Nintendo Direct on the then-upcoming Nintendo Switch 2 system, which aired on 2 April 2025, Silksong was presented in a sizzle reel, where it was given a 2025 release date, alongside some new footage.
-Soon after, Nintendo sent out new screenshots of the game to press.
+During the 2 April 2025 Nintendo Direct for the Nintendo Switch 2, Silksong was presented in a sizzle reel, where it was given a 2025 release date, alongside some new footage.
+Soon after, Nintendo sent new screenshots of the game to press.
 On 1 May, IGN announced that Silksong would appear at ACMI's then-upcoming Game Worlds showcase, which opened on 18 September 2025.
 The exhibit was confirmed to include sprites from the game, information on boss fights, and the ability to play Silksong.
 They also shared a partial spritesheet of Hornet.
 On 8 June, Silksong appeared at the 2025 Xbox Games Showcase, as part of the reveal trailer for the ROG Xbox Ally.
-It was confirmed to be available on the console day one; the console is planned to release in Holiday 2025.
-Soon after this announcement, Griffin clarified that the game would release before Christmas 2025, and that it is "...not tied to a console release."
-On 30 June, ACMI posted an Instagram story that revealed new sprites of Silksong, alongside development sketches.
+It was confirmed to be available on the console day one; the console was planned to release in Holiday 2025.
+Soon after this announcement, Griffin clarified that the game would release before Christmas 2025, and that it was "...not tied to a console release."

-On 28 July, a new Silksong demo was announced to be playable at the Xbox booth during Gamescom 2025, which started on 20 August; the demo was later confirmed to be playable at the Nintendo booth as well, on 7 August.
-On 19 August, Team Cherry—breaking their infamous radio silence—announced that they would have a "special announcement" on 21 August.
+On 28 July, a new demo was announced to be playable at the Xbox booth during Gamescom 2025, which started on 20 August; it was later confirmed to be playable at the Nintendo booth as well.
+On 19 August, Team Cherry announced that they would have a "special announcement" on 21 August.
 A Bloomberg interview with Gibson and Pellen was also announced to release on that day; it was stated to "explore why Silksong has taken seven years to develop."
 Also on 19 August, Silksong appeared at Gamescom Opening Night Live, where it received new footage.
-Two days later, the Bloomberg interview was published, and the "special announcement" aired on YouTube; it was the game's release trailer, which ended by revealing that the game would release on 4 September 2025.
+Two days later, the Bloomberg interview was published, and the "special announcement" aired on YouTube; it was the game's release trailer, which revealed the game's 4 September 2025 release date.

-The announcement of the game's release date just two weeks prior to its release caused several other indie games originally set to release around the same time to be delayed for fear of being overshadowed by Silksong, while others, such as Hell Is Us, Daemon X Machina: Titanic Scion and Cronos: The New Dawn, kept the release date as they intended.
-Team Cherry did not send out review codes for Silksong, citing the difficulty of organizing them as a small team and the view that it would be unfair for critics to play it before Kickstarter backers and other players.
-When the game released on 4 September, Steam, Nintendo eShop, the Microsoft Store, and the PlayStation Store all experienced errors.
-Steam was taken down temporarily, making the platform inaccessible to purchase the game or download it for many users.
-During the first three days of its release, Silksong had over 5 million players, including 1 million playing via Xbox Game Pass and 3 million via Steam.
+During the first three days of its release in early September 2025, Silksong had over five million players, including one million playing via Xbox Game Pass and three million via Steam.
+Team Cherry did not send out review codes, with the Bloomberg interviewer Jason Schreier stating they told him this was due to the difficulty of organizing them as a small team and the view that it would be unfair for critics to play it before Kickstarter backers and other players.